benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRMA3.png)

 - LRMA3 appears below a relationship / path.
 The relationship / path may be wrapped by an 'L'
-- LRMA3 may not appear before a quantifier
+- LRMA3 may not appear directly before a quantifier
 - Directly right of the relationship / path : a blue/logical/red entity (neither yellow/aggregated entity)
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship